k4y0x13/advent-of-code/README.md

 This repository contains my solutions to the problems.

+# Reminder:
+*2022 Day 4*
+My algorithm didn't gave the right answer.
+Need to relook and understand what went wrong and fix it.
+*Solution:*
+- I was so stupid that I was comparing STRINGS!!!! instead of INTS!!!!
 # Progress:
 I will be starting from 2022 and working backwards.
 - [ ] 2022: In progress